-- (1) Represents the outstanding principal balance under two term loans, a promissory note with USAC and a civil penalty payable to the U.S. Treasury.
-Interest on these obligations is described in Note 7 of the notes to consolidated financial statements under ITEM 8 of this Form 10-K. - (2) Represents outstanding principal balance under our revolving credit facility with a lender.
-Interest on this obligation is described in Note 7 of the notes to consolidated financial statements under ITEM 8 of this Form 10-K. - (3) Represents financing of computer and networking equipment and software purchases for our co-location data centers. - (4) Represent our obligations to make payments under the lease agreements for our office facilities and office equipment leases. - (5) Represent rental agreements for co-location facilities. - (6) Represents guaranteed minimum payments for telecommunication services. - (7) Represents our payment obligations under maintenance services contracts for certain data center equipment.
+- (1) Represents the outstanding principal balance under a promissory note with USAC and a civil penalty payable to the U.S. Treasury.
+Interest on these obligations is described in Note 6 of the notes to consolidated financial statements under ITEM 8 of this Form 10-K. - (2) Represents outstanding principal balance under our revolving credit facility.
+Interest on this obligation is described in Note 6 of the notes to consolidated financial statements under ITEM 8 of this Form 10-K. - (3) Represents financing of computer and networking equipment and software purchases for our co-location data centers. - (4) Represents our obligations to make payments under the lease agreements for our office facilities and office equipment leases. - (5) Represents rental agreements for co-location facilities. - (6) Represents guaranteed minimum payments for telecommunication services. - (7) Represents our payment obligations under maintenance services contracts for certain data center equipment.